Vrushank796/speak-ai-trello/README.md

 # speak-ai-trello
-With the help of Trello integration you would be able to create, modify and delete cards across your team members.
+With the help of Trello integration you would be able to create, modify and delete cards across your team

-# Server - ExpressJS & NodeJS

 ## Table of Contents